rockman007372/Obsidian-Vault/Examples of Triggers in PL-PGSQL.md

 ### Example 2

-We want to record the operations into Record_Logs as well.

-Trigger:
+For each operations on `Scores` table, we want to record:

+- name of student
+- type of operation
+- date of operation

+into the table `Record_Logs`.

 ```sql
 CREATE OR REPLACE FUNCTION scores_log2_func() RETURNS TRIGGER AS $$